September 19, 2022

 I asked when they would re-open, and he told me, “Mañana.”
 Tomorrow.
 They must be closing early for some reason, and they weren’t going to re-open until tomorrow.

 Crap!
 What had I done now??
 I’d deliberately chosen to walk out of Markina-Xemein without sticking around for lunch (or even grabbing some snacks).
 That was mistake number one.
-Then I’d walked past that last town 2.3 kilometers back in favor of lunch here in this town.
-That was mistake number two.
+Then I’d walked past that last tiny town 2.3 kilometers back in favor of lunch here in this equally tiny town.
+This was mistake number two.

-It was after 2pm now.
+It was after 2 pm now.
 I was hot and hungry (perhaps even borderline hangry).
 But the sole restaurant in this miserable little town just closed for the day.
-What was I going to do now??
+What was I going to do??

-There was supposed to be one other bar in town too, but all that remained of it was a hollowed out shell of a building and an old sign.
-A construction fence surrounded the building, and I had no idea whether it’s being remodeled or torn down entirely.
-Whatever the case, it wasn’t going to do me any good today.
+There was supposed to be one other bar in town, too, but all that remained of it was a hollowed-out shell of a building and an old sign.
+A construction fence surrounded the building, and I had no idea whether it was being remodeled or torn down entirely.
+Whatever the case, it wouldn’t have done me any good today.

 With no other choices left, I decided to head over to the albergue.
 Maybe they were serving food.
 Or at least had something I could buy for lunch while I sorted out my options.

-However, when I get to the Usandi Albergue, it was nothing like what I expected.
-It was less like a traditional albergue and more like an AirBnB.
+However, when I got to the Usandi Albergue, it was nothing like what I expected.
+It was more like an Airbnb than a traditional albergue.
 There was a code to open the front door (which had been emailed to me when I made my reservation), but there was absolutely no one else there!
 No host.
 No other pilgrims.
 Just me.

-The email with my reservation also told me what room I was supposed to occupy, so I headed upstairs to find the room.
+The email with my reservation also informed me which room I was supposed to occupy, so I headed upstairs to find it.
 There was nobody else up there either.
 Just a vacant house, with a kitchen and living room on the main floor and bunk rooms upstairs.
 What the heck?!?

-And there was also no food here.
-Unless you counted the sad, half empty vending machine that sat in the kitchen.
-Even if I wanted to try to scrounge a bag of chips or some cookies out of there, I wasn’t even sure if I could.
-I had plenty of Euros, but I very little of it was in coins.
-And there wasn’t a bill changer on the machine.
+There was also no food here.
+The kitchen had a sad, half-empty vending machine that sat in one corner.
+But even if I wanted to try to scrounge a bag of chips or some cookies out of there, I wasn’t sure if I could.
+I had plenty of Euros in my wallet, but I had very coins.
+So, with no bill changer on the machine, I wasn’t going to get very far in solving my hunger.

 Fixing my mistake(s)

-I’d come to Bolivar knowing it would be on the small side.
+I came to Bolivar knowing it’d be on the small side.
 But I didn’t realize it would be THIS small.
-I’d assumed that the fact that there’s been an albergue, a restaurant, a bar, and a museum (the Simón Bolívar museum dedicated to the Venezuaelan military leader), meant it would have at least the bare minimum of amenities I’d need.
+I’d assumed that the presence of an albergue, a restaurant, a bar, and a museum (the Simón Bolívar museum, dedicated to the Venezuelan military leader whose family originated here) meant it’d have at least the bare minimum of amenities I needed.

 But now I was stuck.
 There was nothing to eat in this town.
-The next closest towns were the one I passed earlier (2.3 km back) or Muntibar (which is still another 5.3 km further up the trail).
-What the heck was I supposed to do with this crappy situation??
+The next closest towns were the one I passed earlier (roughly 2.3 km back) or in Muntibar (which is still another 5.3 km further up the trail).
+What was I supposed to do with this crappy situation?
+I was four days into this Camino and couldn’t seem to catch a break.
+Was I really this bad at planning my adventures?

-I jumped into the shower and quickly washed up while I formulated a plan.
-Then I tucked my full backpack under my bunk and grabbed my wallet.
+As I pondered my situation, I jumped into the shower.
+The cool shower water seemed to calm my emotions and clarify my situation.
+I had a plan.
 I was walking the 2.3 kilometers back to Iruzubieta, and I needed to hurry.
-Both the bar and restaurant were open when I’d walked by an hour ago.
-But would they still be open when I returned?
+Both the bar and the restaurant in this small village were open when I walked by an hour ago.
+If I hustled, they might still be open when I returned.

-It was blisteringly hot out, but at least I was free of my heavy pack and I could make quick time of the return trip through the countryside.
-I’d decided I would try the restaurant first.
-If I was lucky, they’d still be serving the typical late Spanish lunch.
+It somehow seemed even hotter outside now.
+But at least I was free of my heavy pack so that I could make quick time of the return trip through the countryside.
+I decided to try the restaurant first.
+If I were lucky, they’d still be serving the typical late Spanish lunch.

-My luck paid off too.
-The restaurant was still open and I was directed to a seat toward the back.
-It was already after 3 pm, but if I ordered from the menu del dia, I’d get a large three-course meal that would probably ample enough to hold me over for both lunch and dinner.
+My luck paid off.
+The restaurant was still open, and I was directed to a seat toward the back.
+It was already after 3 pm, but if I ordered from the menu del dia, I knew I’d get a large three-course meal ample enough to hold me over for both lunch and dinner.
 And so that’s exactly what I did!

 The Camino del Norte was sure handing me some tough lessons this week.
 Two days ago, I had to backtrack 2.5 kilometers because of the lodging shortage along Spain’s northern coast.
 And today, I needed backtrack 2.3 more kilometers because I’d failed to plan my food more carefully.

-Let’s hope I can get my logistics dialed in a little bit better so I’m not walking backwards third time!
+Let’s hope I get my logistics dialed in a little bit better so I’m not walking backwards a third time!